brendanoshea84/construction/README.md

 ## Credits ##
 ### Content ###
-- "Develop This" is a real construction company in Sweden, their moto was copied from facebook.
+- "Develop.
+This" is a real construction company in Sweden, their moto was copied from facebook.
 Styling and ideas were shared by my current colleagues.
 ### Media ###
 - Photos were found via google search.
 [login photo](https://www.michaelpage.ca/advice/management-advice/top-6-construction-project-challenges)
 [Signup photo](https://rismedia.com/2018/11/12/what-you-need-be-biggest-thinker/)

 ### Acknowledgements ###
-- I currently work as a carpenter for "Develop This" and I have worked at many places where time sheets are filled in by paper on fridays.
+- I currently work as a carpenter for "Develop.
+This" and I have worked at many places where time sheets are filled in by paper on fridays.
 I wanted to see the process of creating a website to help companies become lean and more efficient.
 After finishing this course work, I will be coming back to this project and finish all future developments and hopefully present this website to them.